 The strategic value of full-funnel marketing attribution

 The truth is, perfect 100% attribution is not possible.
 Any sensory experience can influence a potential buyer and tip him over the edge, to make him pull out his wallet.
 You see a guy across the street wearing a shirt with Nike logo on it.
 Or you’re driving past a field of black and white cows that somehow reminds you of a nicely chilled can of Red Bull.
-There’s no way to include all of that in your attribution model.
+There’s no way to include all of that in your customer and lead attribution model.